Garage to ADU Conversion: Understanding the Cost

 modifications, will increase overall expenses.

-See also Garage Conversion Financing Options: A Guide
+See also Factors Affecting Garage Conversion Cost: A Detailed Look

 3. Conversion Complexity and Design Choices